Our Vision

 Wath the video

-The SNF Health Initiative
+The SNF Global Health Initiative

-How the Health Initiative Came About
+How the Global Health Initiative Came About

 In 2016, SNF began investigating areas of possible support for public health in Greece.
 Building on its global grantmaking in the area of health since 1996, SNF engaged experts to identify and map community needs and held dedicated discussions with the Greek state.
 As an outcome of the latter, in September 2017, SNF officially announced its intention to support in full a series of major projects to enhance the country’s public health sector.

-On March 21, 2018, SNF and the Greek state signed a memorandum of understanding that marked the start of the SNF Health Initiative.
-In Greece, the Health Initiative is founded on an extensive public-private partnership between SNF, the Hellenic Ministry of Health, and other competent bodies of the Greek state, and each of its constituent projects will be handed over to the Greek public as it is completed.
+On March 21, 2018, SNF and the Greek state signed a memorandum of understanding that marked the start of the SNF GHI.
+In Greece, the GHI is founded on an extensive public-private partnership between SNF, the Hellenic Ministry of Health, and other competent bodies of the Greek state, and each of its constituent projects will be handed over to the Greek public as it is completed.
 As specified in Greek law, the Health Initiative S.A. serves as the special-purpose vehicle set up by SNF to facilitate the coordination and operationalization of these projects as well as an implementation process that is transparent and participatory at every stage.

-Health Initiative Projects
+Global Health Initiative Projects

 Infrastructure